vnen/godot-tiled-importer/README.md

   Tiled ellipse is a perfect circle, a CircleShape2D will be used instead.

 * Set the type of the object to `area`, `navigation` or `occluder` to use it as such.

+* Set the type of the object to `one-way` to mark it as a one-way shape in Godot (both on tile and on object layers).

 * Objects in object layer cannot be set as `navigation`.